30 Best Things to Do in Venice: Practical Travel Guide

-The list of 30 best things to do in Venice will cover museums, photo spots, canals, local cuisine, hidden gems, famous attractions, and much more.
+This Venice travel guide covers museums, photo spots, canals, local cuisine, hidden gems, famous attractions, and much more.
+Let’s dive in and plan your next trip to Venice together!

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.

-Visit Piazza San Marco at the Sunrise
+Visit Piazza San Marco at the sunrise

 While all the squares in Venice are called “campi” and “campielli”, Piazza San Marco is the only “piazza” in the city of Venice.

 The beauty of this place is well known all across the world and Napoleon even called it “the drawing room of Europe”.
 It’s undoubtedly one of the best places in Venice and the perfect spot to start a day in Veneto Capital.

 For all photography lovers, this is one of the best photo spots in Venice.
 See the sunrise as it brightens up the unique architecture and snap some photos to remember this moment forever.

 The square hosts some of the most famous places to see in Venice, such as the Basilica of St Mark, the belltower, the Clocktower, several historical cafes, and more.
 We will discuss these things further.

-Take breakfast at the famous Florian
+2. Enjoy breakfast at Caffè Florian

 The Caffè was frequented initially by notable people including the playwright Carlo Goldoni, Goethe, and Casanova, who was attracted by the fact that Caffè Florian was the only coffee house that allowed women.
 Lord Byron, Marcel Proust, and Charles Dickens, should I keep going?